Man-in-the-Middle Attack

 BeagleBone

-Hak5 Hacking Tools
+Hak5 Attack Tools

 Man in the Middle Attack - Packet Squirrel - LAN turtle - Wifi Pineapple

-Packet Squirrel – LAN turtle – WiFi Pineapple
+Packet Squirrel – WiFi Pineapple – LAN turtle

 Rogue Devices: Overcoming Existing Security Solutions

-These Man in the Middle Attack tools, or in other words, Rogue Devices, bypass existing security solutions, such as NAC, EPS, IDS, or IoT Network Security.
+These Man-in-the-Middle (MITM) Attack tools, or in other words, Rogue Devices, bypass existing security solutions, such as NAC, EPS, IDS, or IoT Network Security.
 This is due to a lack of physical layer visibility, which means that they go undetected.
 Hence, in order to evade hardware based attacks, it is essential to avoid using Rogue Devices.
 Such awareness is even more crucial as hardware-based attacks occur more frequently, with 37% of threats designed for USB exploitation in 2020, nearly double than in 2019 (bad USB devices).
 Further, as USB usage rose by 30% in 2020, attackers are more likely to be successful (Internal Threats).

-Sepio’s patented technology is the solution for mitigating risks associated with MiTM attacks.
-The threat of Man in the Middle Attacks is pervasive and evolving.
+Sepio’s patented technology is the cyber security solution for mitigating risks associated with MiTM attacks.
+The threat of Man-in-the-Middle (MITM) Attacks is pervasive and evolving.
 By understanding the tactics employed by attackers and staying vigilant, you can take proactive steps to protect your network and sensitive information.
-Sepio’s patented technology provides a comprehensive solution to mitigate risks.
-Regain control over your assets, and ensure the security of your organization.
-Take the necessary measures to safeguard against MiTM attacks and maintain the integrity of your network infrastructure.

 This blog was not meant to scare you.
 But to make sure that you are more vigilant towards the savvy ways hackers are manipulating you.
 Who would not want to know about the undetectable, invisible, hidden ways all your information can be obtained by a malicious third party without any way of stopping it?
 But maybe there is…